 The potential fees with the Capital One® Spark® Cash Select for Business will take a chunk out of any rewards you earn, so if you go this route, you'll want to be certain to pay your balance in full in order to avoid the interest charges.

 On the other hand, The Plum Card® from American Express doesn't come with a pre-set spending cap, so if you anticipate needing to spend big, that could be a better option.
-Also note that the Bank of America® Business Advantage Cash Rewards Mastercard® credit card does charge a 3 percent foreign transaction fee, so if your business takes you abroad, you'd be better off with another card.
+Also note that the Bank of America® Business Advantage Cash Rewards Mastercard® credit card does charge a 3 percent foreign transaction fee, so if your business takes you abroad, you might be better off with another card.

 Business owners with excellent credit who periodically need to carry a balance on their credit card to account for cash flow issues should take a look at this card.
 If you have more expenses than usual or business is slow, The Plum Card® from American Express may help you account for some of the shortfall.
 But business owners still need to have cash on hand to pay the minimum balance, so this card isn't for someone who's looking to float a new or struggling business with credit.